 But this blog is not a snub on Brooklyn.
 From the bike lanes of Williamsburg and Greenpoint, to the loop around Prospect Park, the pot-holed streets out to Red Hook, and the pedestrian path all the way to Coney Island, Brooklyn is a bike-affable borough with no shortage of character to explore.
 And I return every time I leave.

-In this way, “connecting” is probably a more appropriate word than “escaping” (although Brooklyn Connect sounds like a hideous dating site).
+In this way, “connecting” is probably a more appropriate word than “escaping” (although Brooklyn Connect sounds like a horrible dating site).
 And the meaning is two-fold: the first is using a bicycle as a way of connecting with the world around you.
 The second is the way that Brooklyn, or whatever place of familiarity we reside, is literally connected by navigable roads and trails to destinations that may not be so familiar.

 And perhaps I’m easily impressed, but even my monotonous commute to work seems like a miraculous connection and feat of human engineering.
 If I never looked up, one continuous slab of pavement from Prospect Park to Chelsea Market transports me across a tidal strait and through a myriad of neighborhoods.